stencila/website/src/learn/languages/r.md

 ## Functions
 You can make almost any R functions for data manipulation available from within Stencila by using our API (which is a simple wrapper).
-You can either contribute new functions to the Stencila Core Library, existing domain-specific libraries or create a new domain-specific library and add your functions there.
+You can either contribute new functions to the existing domain-specific libraries or create a [new domain-specific library](https://github.com/stencila/libtemplate) and add your functions there.

-### Implement

-Create the R function implementation in a `.R` file in the `R` folder e.g. `R/sum.R` for the `sum` function.
+Please modularise your code and put only one function in one  `.R` file  e.g. `R/sum.R` for the `sum` function.

 ### Test

 To test your function implementation, create a new test file in the `tests/testthat` folder e.g. `tests/testthat/test_sum.R` for the `sum` function.
 Install some useful R packages for package development and testing, if you don't already have them,

 ```r